targetteal/o2-pt/Game Book/index.md

 # License Attributions

 _This work, Organization Organization Game Book, is a derivative of the [Holacracy Constitution](https://holacracy.com/constitution) by HolacracyOne, LLC, used under Creative Commons Attribution
 ShareAlike 4.0 International License.
 Organization Organization Game Book is licensed under the same conditions.
-[More information can be found here](../LICENSE.md)._
+[More information about the license can be found here](../LICENSE.md)._